Trends

 Choosing the Security Method

 In choosing the appropriate product security method -- overt, covert, or forensic – the manufacturer must factor in both the attributes of that method and the value of the product being protected.
-For instance, the authenticity value of audio CDs and designer jeans is not a big issue with consumers but is critical to the brand integrity of the provider.
+For instance, the authenticity value of designer jeans is not a big issue with consumers but is critical to the brand integrity of the provider.
 On the other hand, electronic airplane parts are of crucial value to both the consumer and the manufacturer.

 Choosing or developing the right pressure-sensitive film label solution to support and convey the desired authenticity state is key to the early design and long-term security and profitability of the product.
 Brand owners, manufacturers, integrators, and retailers can increase their chances of success by collaborating with a pressure-sensitive film supplier and label converter that have substantial security application expertise.